tylertitsworth/5th-age-srd/Classes/Bard.md

 Although not listed on the table, this class gets three talents.
 It does not gain more at higher levels

-(M): Indicates columns in which multiclass characters lag one level behind
+(H): Indicates columns in which hybrid characters lag one level behind

-### Stats
+## Stats

 Initiative, AC, PD, MD, Hit Points, Recovery Dice, Feats, and some Talents are level dependent.